American Express Platinum Card® Review

 Amex Application Rules

 If you choose to apply, remember that Amex typically will not approve you for more than two Amex credit cards during a 90-day period.
-They also have a 10 card limit on the colored Membership Rewards earning cards (of which this is one of).
+They also have a 10 card limit on the colored Membership Rewards earning cards (of which this is one).
 This includes personal and business cards.
 This is separate from the 5 card limit on credit cards.

 Amex also has a once per lifetime welcome offer rule on each card.
 This is more like every 5 – 7 years in reality though, and not actually your lifetime.
 That timeline is based off of when you last held a card, not when you last earned a welcome offer on the product though.
 If you are ineligible for the welcome offer for any reason American Express will usually let you know that with a pop-up before the application is processed.
 You can cancel the application at this time with no hard pull.